 Shipka told me, "I wasn't working all the time.
 I worked maybe three days a week while we were filming [Mad Men], and obviously, I was limited hour-wise because I was still a kid.
 Besides that, I took the rest of the time to hang out with friends and do musical theater and improv and tennis and all those kinds of things.
 It just felt like the perfect kind of thing, to have that balance.
 I had so much time to just be a kid—like so much time."
 And yet the fact remains that Hollywood can have a corrosive effect on anyone's sense of self—particularly that of a young woman.

 But that has not been Shipka's experience, not least because, as she said, "I grew up with strong women all around me.
-I feel really lucky to have grown up in an environment that was inherently feminist.
-I grew up much like Sabrina, being told that I'm capable of whatever I want to be capable of, that I can do anything."
+I feel really lucky to have grown up in an environment that was inherently feminist."
 What this afforded her was the opportunity to develop her sense of self, to have confidence about who she is, and an understanding that those people who would try to take her, or anyone like her, down are just another example of "men being afraid of powerful women."
 Shipka said to me, "I grew up being told that I'm capable of whatever I want to be capable of, that I can do anything.
 There were no doubts thrown at me."

 Shipka knows, though, that this is not a universal experience; that for every young woman who feels that she's equipped to destroy the injustice around her, there are many others who were never offered the same tools.
 She said that because she knows her experience has not been "the case for a lot of young women, a lot of young people, I feel almost a responsibility to play characters that are strong and multidimensional.
 They don't have to be perfect, that's not the point.
 The point is that we're human."